 The story behind how the government decided to go after insider trading as hard as it goes after the mob is really just a story about dead ends.

 Originally published on Sun November 11, 2012 11:58 am

 Credit Paul Goyette / Flickr

 Hi!
-I am still here.
-I was once a banker and now I write for Dealbreaker and answer your questions about banking and whatnot.
+I'm back.
+I was once a banker and now I write for Dealbreaker and answer your questions about the financial world here.
 You can send questions to firstname.lastname@example.org with "ask a banker" in the subject line, or ask on Twitter (@planetmoney).